intSpLoiT/Sylph-intframework/Docs/bin/cve_search.md

 (for script kiddies)
 # **cve_search Module in intframework**

-The **cve_search** module is designed to search for **Common Vulnerabilities and Exposures (CVE)** information.
-It allows users to query specific CVEs, Linux kernel versions, products, or product versions to find relevant security vulnerabilities.
-However, for "script kiddies" (inexperienced users), this tool may be misunderstood or misused.
-Here’s a simplified explanation:

 ---

 ### **What is the cve_search module, and how does it work?**